Drone vs drone. Made in Munich.

 Built for threats others have no answer for.

-Conventional counter-UAS architectures such as radar-based air defence, RF jammers and vehicle-borne interceptors were designed for different threat classes.
-High-energy lasers are a promising approach, but not yet in widespread service and tied to vehicle or naval platforms — and therefore not infantry-portable.
-For Class I FPV in close-range infantry contexts, no deployed answer exists across any established NATO portfolio.
+Conventional counter-UAS architectures such as radar-based air defense, RF jammers and vehicle-borne interceptors were designed for different threat classes.
+High-energy lasers are a promising approach, but not yet in widespread service and bound to vehicle or naval platforms — and therefore not infantry-portable.
+Against Class I FPV threats at close range, no deployed answer exists in any established NATO inventory.

-Only now are the technological prerequisites met: affordable edge-AI compute, mature vision-based guidance, performant quad-platform hardware in the right cost class.
-A deployment-capable solution is possible.
+The technological prerequisites are only now in place: affordable edge-AI compute, mature vision-based guidance, high-performance quad-platform hardware in the right cost class.
+A field-deployable solution is possible.

 Europe needs its own capability: Made in Europe, deployable, scalable.
 No waiting for US solutions, no dependence on supply chains designed for consumer hardware.
-We are building it.
+We're building it.

 THREE PILLARS OF OUR MISSION.